Language Exchange

 Registration deadlines for the following academic year (HS/FS) are 28 February (Fribourg) and 1 March (Bern).

 Erasmus contracts are not possible with Russia and most other countries outside the EU; student exchanges with these countries are based on bilateral agreements.
-At present, both departments have a contract with Kazan University in the capital of the autonomous Russian Republic of Tatarstan.
 Applications for the autumn semester or an entire academic year must be submitted by 1 March, and for the spring semester by 1 October.
 Although exceptions are possible, it is advisable to inquire with the Slavic Studies department at an early stage, and not to wait until the last minute.
-The University of Kazan also offers a four-week language course for international students in August; the application deadline is 1 June.

 The Rectors’ Conference of Swiss Higher Education Institutions, swissuniversities, administers foreign government scholarships for some 40 countries, including many Slavic-speaking countries (such as Croatia, Poland, Russia, Slovenia, Slovakia, and Czechia; see the current list here).
 Scholarship amounts, services, as well as application requirements are naturally very different depending on the country; for example, every year a Croatian government scholarship is reserved for students of our departments.
 Application deadlines can be found on the CRUS website or, if applicable, via email (in the event that we receive information directly from the CRUS).

-If you are interested in a government scholarship, please contact the CRUS directly; Dr. Simeon Dekker (Bern) or Eliane Fitzé (Freiburg) are also happy to answer any questions.
+If you are interested in a government scholarship, you can contact the CRUS directly.
+The student counseling service is also happy to answer any questions.
 Please inform us if you apply directly.

 In smaller countries there are sometimes also scholarships for language courses; for example the Slavic Studies department in Bern usually has two scholarships available at the Seminar Slovenskega Jezika, Literature in Kulture, which takes place every summer in Ljubljana.
 Learn Slovenian!